-Practical Magic: Applying Altered Dominant Scale in Heavy Metal Guitar
+Applying the Altered Dominant Scale in Heavy Metal Guitar

-For this blog, I would like to talk about applying the altered dominant scale over a dominant seventh chord in a minor chord progression.
+For this column, I'd like to talk about applying the altered dominant scale over a dominant seventh chord in a minor chord progression.

 I am a huge fan of melodic metal.
 I admire the fact that it can simultaneously possess deafening brutal power and subtle, delicate beauty.
 Creating and listening to thousands of metal riffs, solos and chord progressions, I have often wanted to import other musical elements in my creative process to help keep my ideas fresh and not stale and derivative.